nbayramberdiyev/awesome-tr-cafe/README.md

 ## Acknowledgements

 This repo was forked from [awesome-cn-cafe](https://github.com/ElaWorkshop/awesome-cn-cafe).
-We acknowledge and are grateful to these developers for their contributions.
+We acknowledge and are grateful to the developers for their contributions.